Perturbative analysis of the Wess-Zumino flow: Review of the Wess-Zumino model

 where $y_\mu=x_\mu+ i\theta \sigma_\mu \bar\theta$.

-In Minkowski space, an anti-chiral superfield $\Phi^\dag$ is defined by the Hermitian conjugate of $\Phi$.
+In Minkowski space, an antichiral superfield $\Phi^\dag$ is defined by the Hermitian conjugate of $\Phi$.
 However, in Euclidean space, such a definition is incompatible with the Wick rotation.
 In fact, $\bar \psi$ is not a Hermitian conjugate of $\psi$ but a different Weyl spinor.
-We define an anti-chiral superfield $\bar \Phi$ that is a Euclidean counterpart of $\Phi^\dag$ as
+We define an antichiral superfield $\bar \Phi$ that is a Euclidean counterpart of $\Phi^\dag$ as

 where $\bar y_\mu=x_\mu- i\theta \sigma_\mu \bar\theta$.